HamishPayne/CODE-WORDS/Classroom/Week-05/readme.md

 The respone to my groups [outcome](https://www.youtube.com/watch?v=hxVLtIr6eNs&ab_channel=CeliaMance) was awesome!
 I honestly didn't exepct people to like it, but we got a really good response on what we made.
 Ferg's scene of the mineshaft was the standout.
 I think we did a good job of working with our limitations, using the different aspects of the game to our advantage like the minigames helped us to try and think about communicating the themes of the text in a more conceptual way as we were fairly limited with typing in the game.
 I think you have more of an opportunity to be creative when there are limitations.

 ## Major Project
-We chose our texts which we would be using for the major project this week.
+This week we chose our texts which we would be using for the major project.
 I had checked out most of the texts that were offered and found majority of them quite difficult to unpack.
 I wanted to choose one that I was able to understand so that I'd be able to draw ideas from it with confidence.
-The text I chose was [Bodies and Digital Utopia by Catherin Bernard](http://digbeyond.com/readme/view.php?id=60&course=Code%20Words), I found this text fairly easy to unpack and it is also centred around technologies role in a future world which is something i've become quite interesting after reading one of [Metahavens](https://theinfluencers.org/en/metahaven) books, [Psyop](https://www.artbook.com/9783960983620.html).
+The text I chose was [Bodies and Digital Utopia by Catherin Bernard](http://digbeyond.com/readme/view.php?id=60&course=Code%20Words), I found this text fairly easy to understand and it is also centred around technologies role in a future world which is something i've become quite interesting after reading one of [Metahavens](https://theinfluencers.org/en/metahaven) books, [Psyop](https://www.artbook.com/9783960983620.html).

+Another reason I chose this text is because I found once reading through it a few times it was full of phrases and ideas that I would be able to draw upon for the project.
+I have compiled a few of the different ideas that jumped out to me, all from the first paragraph!

+*new eugenic conciousness*
+*physical bodies are cumbersome*
+*their opacity is opposed to the transparence of the digital utopia *experiences are disruptive
+*digital economy
+*body politics
+*neo-natal procedures
+*use of the body within specific parameters